mrdcvlsc/APA/README.md

 --------------------------------------------------------------------------------------
 CURRENTLY SUPPORTED OPERATORS (big integer overloaded operators)

-<< operator for cout output is supported
+<<, >> operator for "cout" output and "cin" input is supported

     cout<<abigintvariable<<endl;

->> operator for cin input is supported

     cin>>abigintvar;

-<  operator(lessthan operator)

->  greaterthan operator

-<=, >=, ==, !=  are also available
+<, >, <=, >=, ==, != (these comparison operators are also available)
 note: always enclose two bignum values when you are using comparison operators
 ex:

     bignum bigIntVar1 = "2887382", bigIntVar2 = "2367232";
     (bigIntVar1 != bigIntVar2); //allowed

-comparison between a bignum variable and a string value or const char* is possible
+Comparison between a bignum variable and a string value or const char* is possible

     bignum variable1 = "72736273";
     (variable1 <= "81283798237"); // allowed
     ("82738271344" > variable1);  // allowed

-Do not expect to const char* to behave like two bignum values
+WARNING: Do not expect when comparing two "const char*" to behave like two bignum values

     ("76327323" < "2837283"); // this is not allowed

 The increment and decrement operators, postfix and pre-fix form is available